bobbybudnick/SFS-Infrastructure/README.md

 There is misinformation but it should be fine compared to load balancing solutions.
 Load balancing solutions are a single point of failure themselves if improperly setup.

-6. Seamless failover capability in theory
+6. Failover capability in theory
 Internal - duel weighted gateways and always on cellular.
 Internal example - cable internet fails and computer selects alternate gateway.
 External - round robin/failover dns + cellular bandwidth and response solution.